AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingBasePriceSearchModel.md

 ## Determining The Clusters' Player Pricing Behaviour

 Unfortunately, our models don't exactly tell which clusters belong to what player pricing behaviour.
-However, there's some workaround for this to determine most common pricing behaviour that is shown below.

-* One way is to do it is to sum all the currencies into one overall currency for each cluster and do not sum with other clusters.
+However, there's some workaround where you sum all the different types of currencies into one overall currency for each cluster.
+However, do not sum these total currencies with other clusters.
 Then, you can determine the players' pricing behaviour for each cluster where:

   * The one that has the highest overall currency belong to the "whale" group.